 About the Expert

-James M. Lindsay is senior vice president, director of studies, and Maurice R. Greenberg chair at the Council on Foreign Relations (CFR), where he oversees the work of the more than six dozen fellows in the David Rockefeller Studies Program.
+James M. Lindsay is senior vice president, director of studies, and Maurice R. Greenberg chair at the Council on Foreign Relations (CFR), where he oversees the work of the more than six dozen fellows in the David Rockefeller Studies Program as well as CFR’s eleven fellowship programs.
 He is a leading authority on the American foreign policymaking process and the domestic politics of American foreign policy.

 Before returning to CFR in 2009, Lindsay was the inaugural director of the Robert S. Strauss Center for International Security and Law at the University of Texas at Austin, where he held the Tom Slick chair for international affairs at the Lyndon B. Johnson School of Public Affairs.
 From 2003 to 2006, he was vice president, director of studies, and Maurice R. Greenberg chair at CFR.
 He previously served as deputy director and senior fellow in the foreign policy studies program at the Brookings Institution.
 From 1987 until 1999, he was a professor of political science at the University of Iowa.